patoline/patoline/src/decap/doc/Parsers.typ

       implemented using a stream of lines).
 Hence, regular expression in the
       ##RE## terminal should not contain the new line symbol.//
       \end{noindent}

+      You may yse ##''regexp''## for a constant regexp.
+This is a syntax for string constant adapted for regular expression.
+No need to escape the "##\##" charactere.
 \end{itemize}

 (* FIXME hack for correct indentation... *)